denten-books/plain-text/main.md

 published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
-Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men [ln1-printermen]."
-The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
+Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
 Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
 The human operator could simply enter printed